-It is important that pregnant women take precautions to protect themselves against COVID-19 by taking these actions (see CDC Coronavirus Disease (COVID-19) and Breastfeeding) :
+It is important that you protect yourself against COVID-19 by taking the actions below:

-- When you do leave your house, wear a facial covering and practice physical distancing by maintaining at least 6 feet (2 meters) from others and avoid enclosed spaces; and when you return home, wash your hands.
+If you are not vaccinated, wear a face covering when you leave your house; practice physical distancing by maintaining at least 6 feet (2 meters) from others and avoid enclosed spaces; and when you return home, wash your hands.

-- Take care of your body to maintain good health.
-Try to eat healthy, well-balanced meals, exercise regularly, and get plenty of sleep.
+Take care of your body to maintain good health.
+Remember to eat healthy, exercise daily and get plenty of sleep.

-- Ask your healthcare provider about doing prenatal visits virtually.
-Consult with your provider about changes in the delivery hospital's policy on who can attend the birth.
+Consult with your provider about who can attend the birth.

 What should I do if I feel sick?

-Call your healthcare provider if you have symptoms, such as fever, cough, shortness of breath, chills, headache, muscle aches, sore throat or loss of sense of smell or taste.
-Also call your healthcare provider if stress gets in the way of your daily activities for several days in a row.
+- Call your health care provider if you have any of the following symptoms: fever, cough, shortness of breath, chills, headache, muscle aches, sore throat or loss of sense of smell or taste, congestion or runny nose, diarrhea, nausea or vomiting.

 I am pregnant and I do not feel safe continuing to work.
 What can I do?

-Pregnant women working in health care should follow the CDC risk assessment and infection control guidelines for health care personnel exposed to patients with suspected or confirmed COVID-19.
+You should follow the CDC Potential Exposure at Work and Infection Control Guidance for health care personnel exposed to patients with suspected or confirmed COVID-19.
 Following recommended infection prevention and control practices is an important part of protecting all health care personnel in health care settings.
 Additionally, vaccination against Covid-19 is extremely important if you work in health care.

 How does COVID-19 affect my baby?

-If I am positive for COVID-19, can I breastfeed my infant?
+If I am diagnosed with COVID-19, can I breastfeed my baby?

 When I bring my newborn home, is it ok to have visitors over?

-While we are in the COVID-19 pandemic, visitors should not be in your home.
-We know that people can have COVID-19 and spread the disease even before they are aware of any symptoms.
-Only those living in the household should be around and caring for the newborn.
+People can have COVID-19 and spread the disease even before they have any symptoms.
+Only vaccinated individuals or those living in the household should be near or taking care of the newborn.